 Hole, Round and Match Betting

 Golf is a tiered game.
 A match is usually 72 holes for the major tournaments and these are made up of individual rounds of 18 holes, a match will therefore have 5 rounds.
 There is usually a cut off at 36 holes where the leaders go on to play the two final rounds and the rest are dropped.
 This means there are lots of betting opportunities.

 Many bookies will offer betting on who will win the next hole, this will usually be within the 2/3 ball group of players.
 You can also bet by the round, either within a 2/3 ball group, another group defined by you or the bookie or the field as a whole.
 Betting on who will win the first round is very popular.
 It is also common to see betting on the first 36 holes before the cut, indeed betting on who will make or miss the cut.
 The most common bet type is on the whole match, i.e. who will win after 72 holes, either who will win the tournament outright or who will win within a certain group.

 You will occasionally see more novelty bets, especially from bookies like Paddy Power.
-Things like 'will Rory McIlroy get back together with his tennis player ex-girlfriend' and more.
+Daft things like ‘will Rory McIlroy get back together with his tennis player ex-girlfriend’ and more.
 Again be cautious with specials betting, odds are rarely reflective without offers and payout limits can be capped very low.